-Over the years, we have worked with a significant number of US innovator companies and supported them getting their ‘US developed medicinal product’ registered as a medicinal product in Europe.
-In this article, we look at some of the issues we have encountered in taking a US developed dossier for a new marketing authorisation application in Europe on behalf of a client.
+Over the years, we have worked with a significant number of US innovator companies and supported them in getting their ‘US developed medicinal product’ registered as a medicinal product in Europe.
+In this article, we look at some of the issues we have encountered in taking a US-developed dossier for a new marketing authorisation application in Europe on behalf of a client.

 A Common Pitfall

 A carefully planned regulatory strategy is critical to the success in obtaining a marketing authorisation /approval letter for a medicinal product in any part of the world.
 Occasionally, the regulatory strategy has not been carefully planned and the EU requirements for bioequivalence or clinical trials have not been followed.
 This can be particularly problematic for innovator companies who have developed a novel pharmaceutical form or formulation while using a known or established active pharmaceutical ingredient for a single market (the US for instance) or region and now want to expand their reach and take it to.
 The selection of the appropriate ‘legal basis’ for the medicinal product application can cause considerable anguish and consternation to intending Marketing Authorisation Holders (MAH’s) as they try to understand why European Health Authorities (HA’s) have very different opinions and interpretation of the definition of the legal basis for ‘well established use’.
 We have discussed this in an earlier article ‘How do you translate your non-EU dossier for the EU market’ .

 The Importance of a Scientific Advice Meeting

 We would highly recommend obtaining ‘scientific advice meetings either face to face or via conference call with the main European Health Authorities or with the key territories identified.